gammapy/gammapy/docs/references.rst

       to obtain physical information through model fitting.
 Some approximations must be made to perform dataset stacking (e.g. loss of individual background normalization, averaging of instrument responses, loss of information outside region of interest etc), but this can reduce very significantly the computing and memory cost.
+For details, see :ref:`stack`

     True Energy
       The true energy (often written `e_true`) is the energy of the incident photon